shellgei/rusty_bash/README.md

 The following behavior of Bash will not be imitated by `sush`.
 So we alter the right output file (e.g `globstar.right`) for comparision.

-* Bash outputs the same path repeatedly in some situations.
+* Bash outputs the same path repeatedly in some situations of globstar.
 It may be for compatibility of ksh.

 ## Contribution